 Do you remember the movie with Richard Dreyfuss and Bill Murray called, “What about Bob?”
 Murray plays Bob and Dreyfuss is his psychologist.
 The good doctor goes on vacation and Bob follows him there bugging him for advice about his psychotic life.
-He is told to think about taking life in baby steps, meaning, take things slow, take your time making decisions only about one thing he can overcome and accomplish it and then move on to the next thing he wants to overcome.
+He is told to think about taking life in baby steps, meaning, take things slow.
+Take your time making decisions about only one thing at a time.
+Overcome it, accomplish it and then move onto the next thing he wants to overcome.

 I began communicating by blinking once or twice to yes and no questions.
 Next, I was blinking to the written alphabet to spell out words.
 And finally, I was staring at objects I was interested in and looking at a communication board to spell words and sentences.
 This progress did not happen overnight and took tons of patience.
 I thought, baby steps, Steve, baby steps!

 Next, my most important goal was being able to move and control my head.
 The human head probably weighs over 10 pounds.
 If I were sitting up in bed my head would flop over.
 The nurses would prop pillows on either side of my head.
 Eventually, one of the pillows would move down and my head would move with it.